gonen-sheleg/arbox/README.md

 # Response (all elevators busy - queued):
 # {
 #   "success": true,
-#   "message": "Elevator number 0 is moving to floor 5",
+#   "message": "Floor call for 5 is queued",
 #   "elevatorNumber": 0
 # }
 ```